Create a delightful Apple Scrunch Cake with apple pie filling, boxed cake mix, and a buttery-pecan twist! A must-try dump cake dessert.

 Thumbing through some old cookbooks I stumbled upon this recipe for Apple Scrunch that just caught my attention.
 I love a recipe with a peculiar title.
 And if that weren’t enough, it seemed amazingly easy!

-Now in all honestly, this is just a dump cake.
-But I hate calling anything a “dump” cake.
+Honestly, this is just a dump cake.
+But, I hate calling anything a “dump” cake.
 There’s just something about that word that makes me shudder.
-So that made me love Apple Scrunch even more.
+So that made me love Apple Scrunch even more!

-So what’s a scrunch?
 I have absolutely no idea.
-A quick Google search returned some results but they all were so different that I couldn’t even say that a scrunch is a particular type of recipe.
-The recipes were kinda of all over the place.
-Many included creating a granola or oat-based cookie of sorts and then layering it with fresh fruit and some cream-based layer – almost trifle like.
+A quick Google search returned some results but they were all so different that I couldn’t even say that a scrunch is a particular type of recipe.
+The recipes were kinda all over the place.
+Many included creating a granola or oat-based cookie of sorts and then layering it with fresh fruit and some cream-based layer – almost trifle-like.

 While this recipe is a bit different from that, it sure turned out great.
 And it kept me from having to tell folks I was making a dump cake – so there.
 Regardless of what you end up calling this, I’m confident delicious is one of the words you’ll use to describe it.
 It’s the perfect quick and easy dessert recipe.
-The flavors of apple and warm spices in the pie filling make it perfect for fall.
+The flavor of the apples in the pie filling makes it perfect for fall.
 I just know y’all are going to love this.. and love how easy it is!

 Apple Scrunch (Apple Dump Cake)

 - 1 (15.25-ounce) box yellow or butter cake mix